palshital11/djangoNotesAPI/README.md

 # djangoNotesAPI

 A simple and clean **Notes CRUD REST API** built using Django and Django REST Framework.
 Users can register, log in, and manage personal notes securely(CRUD).
+This project helped me learn DRF fundamentals, Token Authentication, and how to build a complete CRUD API with Django.

 ---